Travel

 Snowshoe

 Go across the valley floor, with gorgeous views of the San Juan Mountains.
-Catch a glimpse of the Coors Mountain, Wilson Peak, from the far side of the valley on a blue bird day.
+See Coors Mountain and Wilson Peak from the far side of the valley.

 Winter Fly Fishing on the San Miguel

-The Uncompahgre River is only an hour away from Telluride and you can find half or full day trips depending on the outfitter you choose to go with.
+The Uncompahgre River is only an hour away from Telluride and you can find half or full-day trips.
 Bundle up!

 Dip in the Hot Springs